Everything you need to know about cashflow

 You should list your costs when you expect to pay for them, rather than when you expect to incur them.

-Add up all your money spent each month and subtract that figure from the money coming in each month.
-You can then see your net cash inflow (how much more you’ve earned than spent each month) or your net cash outflow (how much more you’ve spent than earned each month).
+Add up all the money you expect to spend each month and subtract that figure from the money you predict will come in each month.
+You can then see your net cash inflow (how much more you’ve brought in than spent each month) or your net cash outflow (how much more you’ve spent than brought in each month).
 We’ve done this automatically for you in the ‘net cash inflow/outflow’ row of the cashflow template.

 Example of a mini cashflow forecast